pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Delete connection information from the persistent store for the connection defined by NAME.

+      If NAME not supplied, a select list presents the list of connection definitions for selection.

+      Example:   connection delete blah

     Options:
       -h, --help  Show this message and exit.